MakeSchool-Tutorials/Game-Design-Documents/P01-Your-own-design-doc/content.md

 # Wrapping Up

 Read your design document over to make sure everything makes sense.
 Check dependencies -- tasks should be in order of completion!
 Edit as necessary.

-Ready to create on for your actual game?
+Always keep this up to date.
+You should be referencing it daily and updating it at least twice a week.